 I strongly believe that owning a business is important in helping us meet our long-term financial goals.
 If you haven’t thought about owning a business or having a side-hustle, this post aims to show why you need to seriously consider it.

 But why am I talking about business all of the sudden?
 Chalene Johnson, the author of PUSH, once said in her podcast – Self/Personal development eventually leads to business development.

 This has been true for me.
 My whole journey revolves around my aim to make my business ventures succeed.
 The blog articles are based on my experiences and discoveries around this pursuit.
 So nothing fundamentally has changed about my writing.

 However, I thought I would share with you some of the important reasons that got me to think seriously about pursuing business several years ago.

 Degrees and certifications don’t hold as much value as they once did.
 A large number of graduates with degrees or higher, find it difficult to secure jobs today.
-Obviously leading to the conclusion that it is not just the degree/certification that is responsible for the few that end up actually getting employed.
+Obviously leads to the conclusion that it is not just the degree/certification that is responsible for the few that end up actually getting employed.

-But instead of waiting on chance, the right connections or just plain waiting… we (the employed and unemployed) have the option to pursue business.
+But instead of waiting on chance, the right connections, or just plain waiting… we (the employed and unemployed) have the option to pursue business.

 The world does not reward you for what you know but that which you do with what you know.